astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 zombie-like creatures, while one in ten million people have the correct genetic potential to mutate into monstrous living weapons called "tyrants".
-A t-virus victim's mental state influences the mutation, and only humans have sufficiently controllable mental states.
+A t-virus victim's mental state influences the mutation, and only humans have sufficiently controllable mental states. ^[[Resident Evil: t-Virus](http://residentevil.wikia.com/wiki/T-Virus)]

 The Umbrella research team responsible for the t-virus work to understand how the anomalous development of extra mass occurs in the